legend-exp/LegendDataManagement.jl/docs/src/extensions.md

 plot(det)
 ```

 `st = :slice` keyword can be passed to the `plot` to plot a 2D slice of the detector.
-Using the previous constructor looks up the diode and crystal metadata files and calls the following lower level constructor -- which can also be used directly (no `$LEGEND_DATA_CONFIG` required):
+Using the previous constructor looks up the diode and crystal metadata files.
+This can also be done manually with the following constructor -- which can also be used directly (no `$LEGEND_DATA_CONFIG` required):

 ```julia
 det = SolidStateDetector(LegendData, "V99000A.yaml", "V99000.yaml")
 ```
 In cases where multiple values (or none) are available in the metadata, the detector is configured using the following priority:
-- n⁺ contact thickness: 0νββ analysis value (if available) → manufacturer's value (if available) → default value
+- n⁺ contact thickness: 0νββ analysis value (if available) → manufacturer's value (if available) → default value.
+Can also be overridden with `n_thickness` keyword.
-- Operational Voltage: l200 characterization value (if available) → manufacturer's value (if available) → default value
+- Operational Voltage: l200 characterization value (if available) → manufacturer's value (if available) → default value.
+Can also be overridden with `operational_voltage` keyword.
 - Impurity profile: model in crystal metadata (if available) → constant value of 0

 In addition, when creating a `Simulation`, all simulation functions in SolidStateDetectors.jl can be applied.
 As usual, all fields stored in the `Simulation` can be written and read using `LegendHDF5IO`: